rebeccaferrell/CSSS508/Lectures/slides_week_3.md

 Create new columns: mutate and transmute
 ===

-Thing you do in spreadsheets: add new column to your existing data, drag down.
+Thing you do in spreadsheets: add column to data, drag down.

 ![Dragging down formula in Excel](http://www.aatcomment.org.uk/wp-content/uploads/2014/03/Excel-formula-2.png)